 Seasoned Cast Iron Dutch Ovens

-Both types of Dutch ovens heat up slowly.
+Both types of iron pots heat up slowly.
 The reason cast iron heats up so slowly is due to the thickness of the cast pot and remember the base is usually thicker than the walls and the lid.

 Seasoned cast iron ovens can – with care – be used over most heat sources.
 Even the ultra-modern induction heating technology – due to it being made from metal.

 I have read reports that you should not be boiling water or any type of liquid for a long time in a seasoned cast iron Dutch oven because the seasoning breaks down.

 You could then end up with food sticking to the inside of the oven and particles of seasoning flakes in your food.